 A tumor that has spread to the lymph nodes or to other parts of the body.
 Lymph nodes are tiny, bean-shaped organs that help fight infection.

 A recurrent tumor, which is a tumor that has come back after treatment.
-If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
+If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis .

 The doctor compares tissue taken from the tumor with healthy tissue.
 Healthy tissue usually contains many different types of cells grouped together.
 If the tumor looks similar to healthy tissue and contains different cell groupings, it is called well differentiated or a low-grade tumor.
 If the cancerous tissue looks very different from healthy tissue, it is called poorly differentiated or a high-grade tumor.
 If it is somewhere in between, it is called moderately differentiated or a medium-grade tumor.

 The tumor’s grade can help the doctor predict how quickly the cancer will spread.
-In general, the lower the tumor’s grade, the slower it will grow and spread and the better a person’s prognosis.
+In general, the lower the tumor’s grade, the slower it will grow and spread, and the better a person’s prognosis.